ayushais/deep_3d_descriptor/README.md

 ./download_test_pcd.sh
 ```

-This will download the test pointcloud files used in alignment experiment in the paper.
+This will download the test pointcloud files used in the alignment experiment in the paper.
 The name format for the files is seq_scan_trackID_object.pcd. 'seq' corresponds to the sequence number from KITTI tracking benchmark. 'scan' is the scan used from the given sequence. 'trackID' is the object ID provided by the benchmark.
-For instance '0011_126_14_object.pcd' and '0011_127_14_object.pcd' are the same objects in two consecutive scans.
+For instance, '0011_126_14_object.pcd' and '0011_127_14_object.pcd' is the same object in two consecutive scans.

 ### 3.4.
 Downloading the models